igoham/CISSP/shon_harirs_quick_tips.md

 and standard approach.
 - Security enterprise architecture should tie in strategic alignment, business enablement, process enhancement, and security effectiveness.
-- NIST SP 800-53 uses the following control categories: technical, management, and 238 operational.
+- NIST SP 800-53 uses the following control categories:
+    - technical
+    - management
+    - operational
 - Civil law system
     - Uses prewritten rules and is not based on precedent.
     - Is different from civil (tort) laws, which work under a common law system.